jrusnakli/mobile_test_orchestrator/docsrc/developer_guide.rst

 many devices to use and the like; its function is to execute the tests in a distributed manner across the devices it is provided.

-Devices are provided by the client throug a queue.
+Devices are provided by the client throug a DevicePool (a queue of devices).
 This has the advantage of not prescribing a fixed number of devices, and allowing for dynamic complement of devices as they become available.
 (Although the client does have the ability to set a max number of devices the orchestrator is allowed to use).
 Each device is "reserved" from the queue, not being avaialble for use by any other worker.
 When each worker is done, it relinquishes the device back to the queue.

-.. automodule:: androidtestorchestrator.devicequeues
+.. automodule:: androidtestorchestrator.devicepool
    :members:

 Getting Test Status